roberttkahelin8/thingmajigs/README.md

 Supported Versions For Issue and Crash Support: MC 1.20.1.

-Supported Mod Loaders For Issue and Crash Support: Forge, NeoForged (pre 20.2 versions)
+Supported Mod Loaders For Issue and Crash Support: Forge.

 Unsupported Versions For Issue and Crash Support: MC 1.15, 1.16, 1.17, 1.18, 1.19, 1.20.

+Unsupported Mod Loaders For Issue and Crash Support: NeoForge.

 Future Planned Versions: 1.20.2, 1.20.3, 1.20.4.
 (Be patient for these versions, they change many aspects over and over again, breaking old mods).